 The age at which children are admitted varies and is dependent upon the needs of each individual.
 Arrangements for admission are discussed on an individual basis, negotiated with other professionals and the relevant Local Authority and agreed with parents.
 We firmly believe in parent partnership and see it as a vital element in the success of the education offered at the Academy.

-The Academy is funded directly by the Department for Education via the Education Funding Agency.
-The current Published Admission Number (PAN) is 102 students over 2016-17.
-The anticipated PAN for 2017-18 is 107 students.
+The Academy is funded directly by the Department for Education via the Education and Skills Funding Agency.